This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Just when you think baked brie can’t get any better, garlic and herbs are added on top.
 That’s what makes this Baked Brie with Garlic and Thyme so special!

 As a self-proclaimed garlic girl, you can bet that garlic will be featured in the appetizers I serve at the party.
-It’s the best ingredient to make this baked brie recipe, Whipped Ricotta, Burrata Pesto Pizza, and Garlic Herb Feta Spread completely irresistible.
+It’s the best ingredient to make this baked brie recipe or my Whipped Ricotta.

 This herb and garlic baked brie is the ultimate party snack because it's: